Santiago-Balcero/VolleyStatisticsSPA/README.md

 npm i typescript-cookie

 # TO DO
-- Style to player main
+- Edit account form -> show info, edit button with edit icon for each value
-- Button in player main and menubar for player teams
+- Change alerts for modal as in D
-- What is Volley Statistics page
+- About page
 - TESTS !!!
 - ESLint
 - Constants to be stored in DB, create service for getting texts of constants for each view and/or component